student studying outside with laptop

 Plastics fabrication will acquaint students with some of the most common types of plastics used in 21st-century industries and design firms.
 Students will learn techniques for machining plastics; types of fastening, selecting, and using appropriate adhesives for plastics; and assembling plastic to wood projects, prototypes, and models.

-This course prepares seniors for professional licensure, including the Fundamentals of Engineering exam.
+This course prepares seniors for professional licensure, including the Fundamentals of Engineering exam, with a focus on civil, mechanical, and environmental exams.
 Online the first two weeks and choice of in-person or web conferencing the last week.

 Students in this course will learn to understand the FFA requirements to fly drones for media production purposes and will understand the process to obtain appropriate licenses to fly drones professionally.